riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/syntax.md

 A function green tree is not super-convenient to use.
 The biggest problem is accessing parents (there are no parent pointers!).
 But there are also "identify" issues.
-Let's say you want to write a code which builds a list of expressions in a file: `fn collect_exrepssions(file: GreenNode) -> HashSet<GreenNode>`.
+Let's say you want to write a code which builds a list of expressions in a file: `fn collect_expressions(file: GreenNode) -> HashSet<GreenNode>`.
 For the input like

 ```rust